 It’s not all about the coffee you know (despite what the tag line says).
 What would a cup of coffee be without a decent slice of cake to go with it?
 So, cake plays a major part in the Coffee Spot and this award celebrates the Coffee Spots which excel in the cake department.

-While the Coffee Spot is mostly about places to have coffee, I drink the majority of my coffee at home (well, maybe not with all the travelling I do these days).
+While the Coffee Spot is mostly about places to have coffee, I still drink a lot of coffee at home.
 This award recognises those wonderful who roast and sell me my coffee beans.

 For me, a Coffee Spot is as much about atmosphere, layout and overall feel as it is about the coffee.
 This award celebrates those Coffee Spots which there’s a pure joy in just sitting there, soaking it all in.